laurencejackson/sweep_reconstruction/README.md

   <img src="./data/figures/cor_gpr.gif" width="200" />
 </p>

-### Example
-The software takes as an input a dense stack of rapid-acquisition 2D images that are acquired fast enough to freeze in plane motion, but suffer from motion corruption in the through plane direction.

 ## Installation
-The code was developed in python 3.5 on a windows machine running [Anaconda](https://www.anaconda.com/) and makes us of a number of 3rd party libraries (see requirements.txt), it is encessary to install these before running the code.
+The code was developed in python 3.5 on a windows machine running [Anaconda](https://www.anaconda.com/) and makes us of a number of 3rd party libraries (see requirements.txt), it is necessary to install these before running the code.

 To view the output an image viewer which preserves NIfTI geometry is required - I recommend [MITK workbench](http://mitk.org/wiki/Downloads)

 #### Optional
-It is recommened that you set up a new virtual environement to contain the code and dependencies:
+It is recommended that you set up a new virtual environment to contain the code and dependencies:
 ~~~~
 python -m venv sweep_venv
 source sweep_venv/lib/activate